dianisley/PythonfromZerotoHero/Web Development/README.md

     def __repr__(self):
         return f'Author("{self.name}", "{self.lastname}")'

-One last step, to create/use the database mentioned in the URI, run the create_all() method.
+:six: One last step, to create/use the database mentioned in the URI, run the create_all() method.

     db.create_all()